 If TRUE, the MAC sublayer is reset and all MAC PIB fields are set to their default values.
-If FALSE, the MAC sublayer is reset, but all MAC PIB fields retain their values prior to the generation of the MLME-Reset.Request primitive.
+If FALSE, the MAC sublayer is reset, but all MAC PIB fields retain their values prior to the generation of the MLME-RESET.request primitive.

-MLME.Reset.Confirm
+MLME-RESET.confirm

 This primitive reports the results of the reset operation.
 The properties of this primitive are:

-MLME.Reset.Confirm {
+MLME-RESET.confirm {